mk3008/PropertyBind/README.md

 Property synchronization process using Source Generator.

 ## Demo
-Assume that the Blog class has a Post class collection, and the Post class has a Blog property.
+Suppose that the Blog class has a Post class collection property, and the Post class has a Blog property.

+When handling a common Blog instance between two classes, it is necessary to detect when an item is added to the collection property and set itself to the Blog property.

-In this case, you need to write code like the following to synchronize the Blog class without any conflicts.
+Specifically, you need to write the following code.

 ```cs
 using System.Collections.ObjectModel;